 This experience pointed out the need for the state to have an archaeologist.
 “We started a fight for a Maryland position,” George remarked.
 “It took two years of working with our delegates and senators, but we succeeded.”
 Tyler Bastain became Maryland’s first state archaeologist in 1964, as George served in leadership positions with the Archaeological Society of Maryland

 The World War II sailor remarked on his strong passion for the past.
 “I went into Hiroshima, where they dropped the Atomic Bomb.
-We were riding on a Japanese truck as the ground was too radioactive to walk.
+We were riding on a Japanese truck as the ground was too radioactive to walk on.
 The things I saw on that first observation round by the U.S. Navy were so unsettling. . . .
 I was uncertain about what the future held for the world, so I immersed myself in studying the past.”

 George Reynolds, the energetic 90-year-old, becomes the fourth recipient of this honor.